CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 avoiding new tech.
 We have to avoid tasks that shift in their goals or lack the clarity needed.
 These tasks increase the likelihood of unnecessary rework.

-### Collaboration Issues
+### Collaboration As A Risk Factor
-There are challenges inherent in collaboration, especially with external parties.
+Collaborating with others is a time sync.
+The more collaboration required, the more likely we are to miss deadlines.
+External parties introduce even more difficulty in collaboration.
 External customer meetings are necessary throughout the project.
 It's common for projects to need high coordination.
 There is no replacement for good working relationships.

-## **4. Rewards: Benefits of Task Estimation**
+## **4. Benefits of Task Estimation**
 <p align="center" width="100%">
     <img src="/assets/images/zombie_gold_riches.webp"  alt="Zombie Gold Riches" height="512" width="512" />
 </p>